 Don’t make investing more complicated than it needs to be, and don’t be afraid of taking action.
 The pain of not taking action will worse when retired and not having enough money saved.
 “I wish I saved less when I was younger” — said by no one in retirement.

-Go open a brokerage account and enjoy the benefits of investing early.
+Go open an online brokerage account and enjoy the benefits of investing early.
 If you are young, time is on your side.Compound interest has more time to work its magic.
 Basically, compound interest can work for you (investing) or against you (debt).
 Make it work for you starting today, you would be amazed at the difference even a year makes.